18D070001/Heart_sound_classification/README.md

 In each of the databases, each record begins with the same letter followed by a sequential, but random number.
 Files from the same patient are unlikely to be numerically adjacent.
 The training and test sets have each been divided so that they are two sets of mutually exclusive populations (i.e., no recordings from the same subject/patient were are in both training and test sets).
 Moreover, there are two data sets that have been placed exclusively in either the training or test databases (to ensure there are ‘novel’ recording types and to reduce overfitting on the recording methods).

+## About the project

+### PROPOSED HYPOTHESIS

+The current stethoscope is capable of recording heart sounds.
+The PCG signals obtained are temporal sequences and thus can be modeled using sophisticated Recurrent Neural Networks.
+Due to their well-known capabilities for modeling and analyzing sequential data even in the presence of noise, we developed an RNN model for automated cardiac auscultation.

 ## PREPROCESSING
 ### Denoising